 The range of services and facilities provided are managed with the aim of being efficient and fit-forpurpose, with an eye on the current and future needs of our community, and are funded through a mix of rates and user-pays to keep them as affordable as possible.

 Libraries play a crucial role in promoting lifelong learning and literacy.
-Theatres provide performance space for artistic and cultural performances, all of which facilitate social and cultural connections.
+Theatres provide performance space for artistic and cultural performances, all cultural connections.